pervices/pvpkg/Testing/tests/test_tx_trig_files/README.md

 tek00001.png : Screenshot 1 of trigger and output waveform.

-tek00002.png : Screenshot 2 of trigger and output waveform.

 cmd : This is the specific command and arguments for the ./test_tx_trigger example code, that we used to verify performance for you.

 NOTE 1: The "test_tx_trigger" binary is automatically created when you build UHD, provided that you have enabled the "examples on" CFLAG, as recommended in